AmirGeorgesHaya/Unix_Project/DEVELOPPEMENT.md

 After reviewing everything, we decided to go back to OSMC and try it again with different script.
 We decided to test a script first.
 The test consists of making shuffled playlists to be sent to us.
 Looking back our our steps previously, all we did was add a script and also modify the pre-existing ones.
 Basically making project have two features instead of one since the test was successful.

 This makes it so we would get shuffled playlists everytime; however, we realized that the videos were not randomized and that it was the same video everytime.
 In hindsight, this wasn't a bad thing since all we were trying to do was to make OSMC send emails to us and it suceeded in doing so.
 We got emails saying that a random playlist was created, but it just led to the same video.
-We still call this test a success
+We still call this test a success.

 ### Updated Code
 ```